 MEET MICHAEL

 Knowing he would need a scholarship to attend college, Michael worked diligently and earned his way into a full scholarship at the University of Alabama, forcing him to move over 500 miles from home to study.
-In his four years at Alabama, he earned bachelor's degrees in economics and in finance, and a master's degree in public policy economics.
+In his four years at Alabama, he earned bachelor's degrees in economics and in finance, and a Master's degree in public policy economics.
 His timing at Alabama was particularly fortunate, as he overlapped on campus with current-day Philadelphia Eagles stars Jalen Hurts, DeVonta Smith, and Landon Dickerson.

 During parts of his college career and after graduation, Michael lived in the so-called “DMV”, where he joined economic research teams studying energy and technological markets, with a focus on their economic and environmental impacts.
-During his time at the Progressive Policy Institute and Economists Incorporated, Michael worked with some of the field’s leading thinkers and experts.
+During his time at the Progressive Policy Institute and Secretariat Economists, Michael worked with some of the field’s leading thinkers and experts.
 Two years into his career, Michael sought out the same sense of community he had grown up with, leaving the DMV and putting down roots in Pike Creek.

 Over the years, Michael has served in numerous volunteer roles: